HumanCellAtlas/kube-deployment/README.md

 ## Access existing ingest eks cluster (aws)
 This step assumes you have the correct aws credentials and local environment tools set up correctly
 1. `source config/environment_ENVNAME` where ENVNAME is the name of the environment you are trying to access
+2. `cd infra`
+3. `make retrieve-kubeconfig-ENVNAME' where ENVNAME is the name of the environment you are trying to access
-2. `kubectl`, `kubens`, `kubectx`, and `helm` will now be tied to the cluster you have sourced in the step above.
+3. `kubectl`, `kubens`, `kubectx`, and `helm` will now be tied to the cluster you have sourced in the step above.

 ## How to access dashboard
+1. Make sure you have followed the steps above to access existing eks cluster
-1. Run `source config/environment_ENVNAME` where ENVNAME is the name of the environment's dashboard you are trying to access
+2. Run `source config/environment_ENVNAME` where ENVNAME is the name of the environment's dashboard you are trying to access
-2. Generate a token using the command:
+3. Generate a token using the command:
 	`kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep eks-admin | awk '{print $1}')`
-3. Start the kubectl proxy:
+4. Start the kubectl proxy:
 	`kubectl proxy`
-4. Open the following link with a web browser to access the dashboard endpoint: http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/
+5. Open the following link with a web browser to access the dashboard endpoint: http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/
-5. Choose Token, paste the token output from the previous command into the Token field, and choose SIGN IN.
+6. Choose Token, paste the token output from the previous command into the Token field, and choose SIGN IN.

 ## Create new ingest eks cluster (aws)
 These steps will set up a new ingest environment from scratch via terraform and will also apply all kubernetes monitoring and dashboard configs, RBAC role and aws auth setup.